akira-kurogane/mongodb-guide/content/stability_guide/the_replicaset/_index.md

 title = "Replica sets"
 date =  2018-05-31T15:23:26+10:00
 weight = 5
-draft = true
 +++

 ## Downtime-proofing

 Replica sets have been around for a while before MongoDB.
-The usual name for those is Master-Slave pairs or sets.
+The older name for those was master-slave sets.
 Clients write to the one master node (or a node that is acting as master for those particular records) and the slaves copy the same updates.

-The relational databases that existed before MongoDB had to bolt this on after their original design was already set.
-MongoDB and other distributed databases or key-value stores of the same generation, such as Cassandra and Redis, are built with the mechanics for replication from the start.
+Relational databases that existed before MongoDB had to 'bolt it on' after their original design was already set.
+MongoDB and other distributed databases or key-value stores of the same generation, such as Cassandra and Redis, had the mechanics for replication built in from the start.
+(To be pedantic: they were in mind from the start and were programmed in during the beta-phase development.)

 The original purpose of the older master-slave replication added onto relational databases is being a guarantee against data being lost if the master node crashes and can't be recovered.